 1. DIY Wonder Woman Costume Design – The Dress

-For this DIY wonder woman costume design, you will need red and gold metallic paint, navy scrap leather, red and tan foam, and a cheap black corset.
+For this DIY wonder woman costume, you will need red and gold metallic paint, navy scrap leather, red and tan foam, and a cheap black corset.

-Fold the corset in half and trace onto the red foam a jagged design like the front of Wonder Woman’s corset piece, check out the reference photo below.
+Fold the corset in half and trace a jagged design like the front of Wonder Woman’s corset piece ontp the red foam (check out the reference photo below).
 The pieces include diagonal 1.5-inches wide ones, little slivers, and straight ones.
-Don’t mind what’s the wrong or right way to make this DIY wonder woman costume, our goal is to replicate Diana’s corset look—a sexy armor top made from scraps of metals.
+There’s no wrong or right way to make this DIY wonder woman costume, our goal is to replicate Diana’s corset look—a sexy armor top made from scraps of metal.

-After one side is already done, you can do the front and the back.
+After one side isdone, do the front and the back.
 Cut out the whole thing again to make the pieces for the other back and front side.
 Make sure not to mix up the pieces!
 It is important to remember the placement of the pieces when laying them on the corset.

-After having copied everything, use a metallic red paint to paint the foam and wait for it to dry.
-After that, to avoid any skin burn incidents, wear the corset with a shirt underneath, and then use the glue gun armed with a glue-stick to stick the foam on the corset.
-Some gold details will be added later, so make sure to leave a gap in the middle when sticking.
+After copying everything, use metallic red paint to paint the foam and wait for it to dry.
+To avoid any skin burn incidents, wear the corset with a shirt underneath, and then use the glue gun to stick the foam on the corset.
+Some gold details will be added later, so leave a gap in the middle when sticking.
 Attach the pieces with small black ribbons showing through.
-As you glue, there might be a need to trim the pieces but that’s perfectly fine.
-Do the front and make sure that both sides are symmetric.
-Then, do the back and make sure not to cover up the laces or zipper at the back.
-The bottom and the top of the corset might have some pieces hanging over—trim them all.
+As you glue, you might need to trim the pieces but that’s perfectly fine.
+Do the front then make sure that both sides are symmetric.
+Then, do the back and make sure not to cover up the laces or the zipper at the back.
+The bottom and the top of the corset might have some pieces overhanging—trim them all.

 2. DIY Wonder Woman Costume Design- The Gold, W-shaped Eagle Emblem

-Cut out a W-shaped eagle from the tan foam.
-Create something like the reference photo below and paint it gold.
-Add the eagle to the corset top, and start in the middle when hot gluing it to the corset top.
+Cut out a W-shaped eagle from the tan foam, like the reference photo below and paint it gold.
+Add the eagle to the corset top, and hot glue it to the corset top.

 3. DIY Wonder Woman Costume Design – The Skirt

-For the skirt, find some navy leather or scrap leather and paint it metallic navy.
-They’re available online or at a leather store.
+For the skirt, find some navy pleather or scrap leather and paint it metallic navy.
 Just copy the reference photo of Wonder Woman’s skirt and cut out the large middle flap, the two shorter flaps beside it, and the layers of angled pieces extending to the side of the thigh.

-Just like the front, more flaps also make up the back but are longer and much more.
+More flaps also make up the back but these are longer.
 To add the pieces of the leather skirt, open the corset inside out, add small lines of fabric glue or hot glue, and attach the center front piece, the piece beside it, and the 3 angled pieces.
-Examine how these overlap, make it appear nice from the front (watch the video tutorial which will explain all of these easier!).
-Start adding the flap under the 3 angled pieces at the side and jump to the back flap and glue it HALF ON the back—make sure to lay the zipper mid-way through that flap because it’ll be in the middle back.
+Examine how these overlap, make it appear nice from the front (watch the video tutorial which will explain all of this easier!).
+Start adding the flap under the 3 angled pieces at the side and jump to the back flap and glue it HALF ON the back—make sure to lay the zipper mid-way through that flap.

-It would be inappropriate to flash your butt when you lean forward, so add and overlap the two extra pieces to prevent these flaps from gaping a bit because of your butt.
-On the other side, putting this piece on will involve tucking the large center flap underneath it so it should be glued higher than normal.
+It would be inappropriate to flash your butt when you lean forward, so add and overlap the two extra pieces to prevent these flaps from gapingt.
+Adding this piece on will involve tucking the large center flap underneath it so it should be glued higher than normal.

 4. DIY Wonder Woman Costume Design – The Belt

 This DIY Wonder Woman costume comes with free downloadable packaged templates of Wonder Woman outfit!
-Cut out the straight belt that just perfectly fits around your waist and the W belt part (template A) from the tan foam and paint it gold.
+Cut out the straight belt to perfectly fit around your waist and the W belt part (template A) from the tan foam and paint it gold.
 Before attaching it to the outfit, glue the diamond piece at the back of the W just like in the reference photo.
-Make sure to cover the seam between the skirt and the belt by simply gluing the belt onto the outfit, or gluing the corset instead of the leather skirt.
-Do the same again all the way around and never forget to leave the back with a gap for the zipper.
+Make sure to cover the seam between the skirt and the belt by gluing the belt onto the outfit.
+Never forget to leave a gap in the back for the zipper.
 You’ve just finished the base of this DIY Wonder Woman costume!
 Hooray!

 5. DIY Wonder Woman Costume Design – The Shoes

-For the boots, visit the thrift store for some wedge shoes and spray paint it with gold.
+For the boots, visit the thrift store for some wedge shoes and spray paint gold.
 Cut out the gold stripe that extends down the shin from the tan foam and the pieces that cross the shoe from the red foam.
-Paint the tan one with gold and the red one with metallic red.
-Cut out 12 mini straps from some excess scrap leather.
+Paint the tan piece gold and the red one with metallic red.
+Cut out 12 mini straps from excess scrap leather.
 These will secure the gold and red parts to the shoe.
-Hot glue the straps to attach it to either side of the red foam.
+Hot glue the straps to attach them to either side of the red foam.

-Next, wear the shoe and have one side of it glued with leather straps.
+Next, wear the shoe and glued one side with leather straps.
 Glue the first cross piece on the other side and add a piece of Velcro to the second and third cross piece.
 This way, you can unstrap the two pieces of a cross at the top to get your foot out!
 Do the same with the other shoe.